frequency-chain/frequency/designdocs/user-handles.md

 ### Handling Race Conditions

 There is an exceedingly small chance that two users may attempt to claim the same handle and suffix combination within the same block.
-In such cases, the transaction will fail to create the MSA, and the app will receive a failure for the transaction rather than the expected MsaCreated event.
+In such cases, the transaction will fail to create the MSA, and the app will receive a failure for the transaction rather than the expected MsaCreatedWithHandle event.

 ## Sequence Diagram